qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson4.md

 history and retrieve the command.

-*Note*: You can hit the up arrow as many times as you want and keep going backwards in you command history.
+*Note*: You can hit the up arrow as many times as you want and keep going backwards in your command history.

 Type `n` or `next` and hit enter to continue.